 Typically, the process of integrating acquired networks is broken down into four distinct phases.
-Let’s examine each phase and inspect how organizations can avoid the challenges and integrate solutions that can assist them in streamlining this process to keep the business fully functional during the acquisition process.
+With NetBrain, organizations are better equipped to tackle these phases to keep the business fully functional during a merger or acquisition.

 During the first phase, it is critical to identify and fortify any missing or limited documentation of the acquired network infrastructure.
 Limited visibility into the existing design and new application requirements and traffic flows can create widespread problems for the team as you integrate the networks together.